lucian-ilie/C3PI/README.md

 ### Python Dependencies

-To install all required Python libraries, you'll need to activate the respective virtual environments and install the libraries listed in the `requirements_embd.txt` and `requirements_ppi.txt` files.
+To install all required Python libraries, you'll need to activate the respective virtual environments and install the libraries listed in the `requirements_embed.txt` and `requirements_main.txt` files.
 These dependencies ensure that the code executes properly.

 Here's a brief overview of some key dependencies: